 1.0 Investor Confidence Project

 The Environmental Defense Fund developed the Investor Confidence Project with participation from leading industry and engineering experts.
-It establishes an Energy Efficiency Project Framework (EEPF) that defines the key elements of a successful energy efficiency retrofit and is designed to house a series of sector-specific Energy Performance Protocols (EPP) that define best practice engineering protocols for energy efficiency projects, in order to provide for more stable, predictable and reliable savings outcomes and to enable greater private investment through a more efficient transparent marketplace.
+ICP has established an Energy Efficiency Project Framework (EEPF) that defines the key elements of a successful energy efficiency retrofit and is designed to house a series of sector-specific Energy Performance Protocols (EPP) that define best practice engineering protocols while balancing cost-effectiveness for energy efficiency projects, in order to provide for more stable, predictable and reliable savings outcomes and to enable greater private investment through a more efficient transparent marketplace.

 Through adoption as a standard approach by market actors, these Energy Performance Protocols will help to encourage deal flow and market efficiencies by enabling networks of project originators, such as engineering firms, facility managers, contractors, energy service companies and portfolio owners, to develop potential energy efficiency projects and bring those projects to a marketplace of energy service companies, insurers, financial institutions, and utility programs without requiring repetitive and expensive additional engineering steps.
 The output of project development in accordance with a Protocol is a set of standard engineering documents (similar to an appraisal package), which will allow market entities to dramatically streamline project underwriting processes related to project performance.